-Brown sees a potential opportunity for a relationship to be established with boats from countries like the Cook Islands, which unload in American Samoa and do not land at all in their home country.
-Perhaps some kind of formal arrangement is in order for countries with vessels that unload in those ports to consider and coordinate an information transfer as well as possibly inspection and observer coordination.
+Brown sees possible opportunity for countries like the Cook Islands, where boats unload in American Samoa and they do not land at all in the Cook Islands, where some kind of relationship could be established.
+Perhaps some kind of formal arrangement is in order for countries with vessels that unload in those ports to think about for information transfer and possibly also for inspection and observer coordination as well.

-A country like Tuvalu, which has 20 trained observers but no boats to go on, could have these observers stationed in Fiji, for example.
-The Solomon Islands also have a large pool of observers, so Cook Islands would be trying to utilize that resource.
+A country like Tuvalu, which has 20 trained observers, but no boats to go on, could have these observers stationed in Fiji, for example.
+Solomon Islands also have a large pool of observers, and Cook Islands will be trying to utilize that resource.

-Other issues raised include catch reporting, cooperation in marketing and North Pacific drift-netting moving to the south-all of which could use more cooperation and investigation.
+Other issues raised include catch reporting, cooperation in marketing, North Pacific drift netting moving possibly to the south - all of which can use more cooperation and investigation.